robertrypula/AudioNetwork/example/README.md

 For people that worked with JS some time ago stuff like webpack, ES6, Babel and others might be little scary.
 In general you can just grab the scripts and run it directly in the browser.
 Those examples are also some kind of playground.
-I check ideas here before I add some new feature to the AudioNetwork main project.
+I'm checking ideas here before I add some new feature to the AudioNetwork main project.

 ## 00-xxx